70Shubham07/70Shubham07/README.md

 ## 👋 Namaste!
 Hello!,
 ## I'm Shubham Kumar!

-A **persistent problem-solver** who enjoys the process of building things — usually a combination of optimized data pipelines, scalable APIs, machine learning models.
+A **persistent problem-solver** who loves the process of building things — usually a combination of optimized data pipelines, scalable APIs, machine learning models.

 ---
 I enjoy being a **generalist**, but I make **concerted efforts** to continuously brush up on and stay updated with concepts and trends in: